ESAT Chemistry: Revision Notes

 Less commonC15.2

-This topic explains how the arrangement and movement of particles change during melting, boiling, freezing, and condensation.
-It links the energy required for these state changes directly to the strength of the chemical bonds or intermolecular forces within a substance.
+The arrangement and movement of particles change during melting, boiling, freezing, and condensation, and the energy required for these state changes links directly to the strength of the chemical bonds or intermolecular forces within a substance.

 Revise this topic ›Chemical tests